-The Concordia Yard is located along Concordia Ranch Road adjacent to the Project Segment 5.
+The proposed staging area is located along Concordia Ranch Road adjacent to the Project Segment 5.
 The staging area would not change existing roads or emergency access.
-Concordia Ranch Road, accessed via Temescal Canyon Road, would be used to access the proposed staging area.
-A single ingress/egress at the southern end of the staging area would allow access to Concordia Ranch Road; no lane or road closures would occur during use of the proposed staging area.
-Usage of the proposed staging area would likely increase traffic over the course of the Project on Concordia Ranch Road but would not require agency consultation relating to transportation.
-Concordia Ranch Road is not a main arterial road.
-Furthermore, there is no on-street Parking or no sidewalks, and thus pedestrian traffic is expected to be minimal.
+Concordia Ranch Road, accessed via Temescal Canyon Road, will be used to access the proposed staging area.
+A single ingress/egress at the southern end of the staging area will allow access to Concordia Ranch Road; no lane or road closures would occur during use of the proposed staging area.
+Usage of the proposed staging area would likely increase traffic over the course of the Project on Concordia Ranch Road, but will not require agency consultation relating to transportation.
+Concordia Ranch Road is not a main arterial road, there is no onstreet parking, no sidewalks and thus pedestrian traffic is expected to be minimal.
 Additionally, Concordia Ranch Road is not a bus route.
 Impacts to transportation and traffic associated with the proposed staging area do not create a new significant impact or a substantial increase in the severity of a previously identified impact identified in the FEIR.
+All applicable avoidance/minimization measures identified in FEIR Chapter 9 Mitigation Monitoring, Compliance, and Reporting Plan will be followed.